kylead10/Inventory-manager/README.md

-This is a vite react project that manages a supermarket
+This is a vite react project that manages a supermarket inventory.